StephenPritchard/MotorAdaptationExperiment/README.md

 # MotorAdaptationExperiment
-An educational "experiment" investigating how the participant adapts to a visual/proprioception conflict
+Scripts for a Unity/VR educational "experiment" investigating how the participant adapts to a visual/proprioception conflict